 Common themes include:

-• AI and authorship in creative and cultural work
+- AI and authorship in creative and cultural work

-• AI, archives, and cultural memory
+- AI, archives, and cultural memory

-• Participatory media, automation, and responsibility
+- Participatory media, automation, and the ethics of participation

 Creative & Participatory Workshops